 Youth wilderness programs offer numerous benefits to both parents and their children.
-The wilderness is a great place to lose weight, get lost and experience some dramatic and potentially life changing adventures.
+For kids, the wilderness — the great outdoors — is a wonderful place to lose weight, learn how to survive, and experience some dramatic and potentially life-changing adventures.

 Fat Kids Hate Teen Wilderness Programs